anonymousresearcher2020/anonymousresearcher2020.github.io/docs/assessment.md

 All artifacts produced by students in the course, i.e., requirement specifications (HA, GA, GB, FA and FB) and ChatGPT prompts (PA and PB) were manually graded by two authors of this paper, who were also in the teaching staff of the course.
-For the aggregated 0-5 scale assigned for each quality attribute, a score of 5 means “fully satisfactory”, 4 means “mostly satisfactory but minor issues, 3 means “mostly satisfactory but moderate-level of issue”, 2 means “major issues, 1 means “minimal attempt”, and 0 means “fully unsatisfactory”.
 The graders cross-validated their marks and all disagreement (5% for requirements and 6% for prompts) were resolved with a third author, who was also involved in course instruction.